dannilin2601/cardiac_classification/README.md

 ## __Tools and libraries__ ##

-This project was done in Python using Jupyter Notebooks and runned on Kaggle using GPU.
+This project was done in Python using Jupyter Notebooks and runned on Kaggle using GPU when training models.

 The libraries used are:
 * __Pandas and Numpy__: for exploration, cleaning and analysis